VonArzu/Sprint-Challenge--User-Interface/README.md

 4. While using flexbox, what axis does the following property work on: align-items: center? align-tiems: center; works on the cross axis also known as the Y axis.

+5. Explain why git is valuable to a team of developers.
+Git is valuable to a team of developers because each of their individual code can be merged and reviewed.
+Also, pull request can be made under the same project.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up